 kept in an identifiable form no longer than necessary for the purpose

-processed securely - we will put in place appropriate technical and organisational measures to safeguard you information
+processed securely – we will put in place appropriate technical and organisational measures to safeguard your information

-We collect information from anyone who accesses the coronavirus Yellow Card reporting site or Yellow Card app.
+We collect data from anyone who accesses the Yellow Card website or Yellow Card app.
 We also collect data when a Yellow Card report is submitted.

 We encourage reports from the individual affected, their friends and relatives, healthcare professionals and manufacturers of medical devices – anyone may submit a Yellow Card on their own or someone else’s behalf.

-The MHRA regulatory centre complies with the national data opt-out, for more information please see the NHS Data Matters webpage.
+The MHRA complies with the national data opt-out, for more information please see the NHS Data Matters webpage.

 When you visit the website or app

 You may register with the Yellow Card website or Yellow Card app by providing your name and contact details, however registering is not essential for use.
 We provide this option as registering enables you to submit reports without requiring multiple entry of your details.
 Once registered, you can also view previously submitted reports.